claytonjwong/The-ART-of-Dynamic-Programming/README.md

 minimize or maximum an objective function within the given constraints of an arbitrary universe of discourse (ie. the problem statement).

-**Ask yourself this question:** Is it possible to know the minimum or maximum objective function without first checking all possibilities?
+**Ask yourself this question:** Is it possible to know the minimum or maximum objective function outcome without first checking all possibilities?
 For example, let's say we have 3 numbers, and we want to know what is the minimum or maximum of those 3 numbers.
 Is it possible to know the minimum or maximum value *without* first checking the values of all 3 numbers?
 Please